-- Did you know that Barack in Swahili means “one who is blesses”?
+- Did you know that Barack in Swahili means “one who is blessed”?

 - He was the first African American President of the United States.

-- Barack Obama’s mother was names Stanley Ann Dunham.
+- Barack Obama’s mother was named Stanley Ann Dunham.
 She went by the name Ann.
 She was from Kansas and was Caucasian.
 She died of cancer in 1995.

-- Barack Obama’s father was named Barack Obama Sr. He was from Kenya in Africa.
+- Barack Obama’s father was named Barack Obama Sr. He was born in Kenya a country in Africa.
 He was killed in a car accident in 1982.

 - Barack Obama’s parents divorced when he was 2.